 Interstate 110 Florida

-Work completed in July 2009 expanded the freeway to six overall lanes from the Maxwell/Jordan Street half diamond interchange northward to the Florida 742 (Creighton Road) overpass.
-Included in the $58 million rebuild of the freeway was the addition of a new split-diamond interchange with Airport Boulevard (Florida 750) and conversion of the diamond interchange with Florida 295 (Fairfield Drive) to a parclo interchange.
-This work coincided with the I-10/110 project from early 2007 onward.
+Work finished in July 2009 expanded the freeway to six overall lanes from the half diamond interchange (Exit 3) with Maxwell/Jordan Street northward to the SR 742 (Creighton Road) overpass.
+Costing $58 million, the reconstruction of the freeway included expanding Exit 5 with SR 296 into a split diamond interchange with SR 750 (Airport Boulevard) and redesigning the exchange (Exit 4) with SR 295 (Fairfield Drive) into a parclo interchange with ramps tieing into adjacent SR 291 (Davis Highway).
+This project coincided with the I-10/110 improvement program from early 2007 onward.

-Costing $76 million, the I-10/110 project was completed in fall of 2008.
-Construction entailed the six-laning of Interstate 10 from east of the Old Palafox Highway (Escambia County 95A) overpass to beyond the Davis Highway (Florida 291) interchange (Exit 13), and six-laning of Interstate 110 from I-10 southward to just north of the Airport Road overpass.
-Improvements to the Interstate 10/110 trumpet interchange included the addition of a flyover ramp from I-10 west to I-110 south and the addition of collector distributor roadways to separate local and through traffic between I-10, I-110 and SR 291.
-SR 291 was also widened to six lanes from I-10 south to former University Mall (now University Town Plaza) as well.
-Construction began in 2002.
+Costing $76 million, the I-10/110 project was completed in Fall 2008.
+Construction widened Interstate 10 to six lanes from east of the Old Palafox Highway (Escambia County Road 95A) overpass to a point beyond the interchange (Exit 13) with Davis Highway (SR 291).
+I-110 was expanded to six lanes from I-10 southward to just north of the Airport Road overpass.
+Improvements at the trumpet interchange joining I-10/110 included the addition of a flyover ramp from I-10 west to I-110 south and collector distributor roadways separating local and through traffic between I-10, I-110 and SR 291.
+SR 291 was also widened to six lanes from I-10 south to University Town Plaza (formerly University Mall) as well.
+Construction began in 2002.9

-Associated with the Interstate 10/110 project was the construction of a new Creighton Road overpass over Interstate 110.
-This new alignment extended the five lane arterial to Hilburn Road where the state road reunites with the original SR 742 alignment along Burgess Road.
-SR 742 comprises a five-lane arterial east from Hilburn Road to SR 289 (Ninth Avenue).
-A widening of Creighton Road between Davis Highway and Ninth Avenue was completed by 1996.
+Associated with the I-10/110 project was the construction of a new overpass and extension of Creighton Road (SR 742) over Interstate 110 west to Hilburn Road.
+SR 742 comprises a five lane arterial east from Hilburn Road to SR 289 (Ninth Avenue).
+Creighton Road was previously widened between SR 291 (Davis Highway) and Ninth Avenue by 1996.
 Future plans, though not yet funded by the state legislature, call for extending Creighton Road further west to U.S. Highway 29.

 I-110 Annual Average Daily Traffic (AADT)

-Plans for a northward extension of Interstate 110 to Nine Mile Road (Alternate U.S. 90) have been dropped for the near term due to funding related issues.
-Long-range plans still propose a further extension of the freeway to Interstate 65.
+Early 2000s plans for a northward extension of Interstate 110 to Nine Mile Road (U.S. 90 Alternate) were dropped due to funding related issues.
+Long range plans at the time continued on a further extension of the freeway to Interstate 65 in lower Alabama.

-A report was issued during 2001 pertaining to a possible replacement of the four-lane U.S. 98 Pensacola Bay Bridge.
-A six-lane facility was sought with two plans presented.
-One plan involved widening the existing bridge while the other incorporating the construction of a new span (with the possibility of retaining the old one as well).
-It was thought that a new or upgraded bridge would directly connect with Interstate 110 via a limited access viaduct.
-This in effect, would extend Interstate 110 southward to the bay or possibly the south end of the bridge at Gulf Breeze.
+A report pertaining to a possible replacement of the four lane U.S. 98 Pensacola Bay Bridge was issued in 2001.
+Two plans outlined a six lane crossing.
+One alternative involved widening the existing bridge, while the other called for construction of a new span, with the possibility of retaining the old one as well.
+A new or upgraded bridge may have directly connected with Interstate 110 via a limited access viaduct.

 North End – Ferry Pass